 Congress is considering a bill that would require political ads to disclose whether artificial intelligence was used to create images or other content.

-President Joe Biden, who hosted executives from the seven companies at the White House on Friday, appeared to have agreed with them to develop a system that would "watermark" all forms of content, from text, images, audio and even video generated by AI, so that users know when the technology has been used.
+President Joe Biden, who hosted executives from the seven companies at the White House on Friday, appeared to agree with them to develop a system that would "watermark" all forms of content, from text, , audio and even AI-generated videos so users know when the technology has been used.

-This watermark, which will be embedded in the content in a technical way, will apparently make it easier for users to spot fake images or sounds that may, for example, show fake scenes of violence or distort a photo of a politician to put the person in a flattering light.
+This watermark, which will be embedded in the content in a technical way, will apparently make it easier for users to spot fake images or s which may, for example, show fake scenes of violence or distort a photograph of a politician to put the person in a flattering light.

 The same companies also pledged to focus on protecting user privacy as AI is developed and ensuring that the technology is free from bias and not used to discriminate against vulnerable groups.